0f-0b/rd-nurse/README.md

 - **`-t`**, **`--triangleshot`**

-  Treat "two" as a triangleshot cue.
-By default it is assumed to be a squareshot cue.
+  Treat 2, 3, etc. as triangleshot cues.
+By default they are assumed to be squareshot cues.

 - **`-h`**, **`--help`**